 A slightly different pattern was noted with regards to sexual desire.
 Specifically, those with avoidant attachment styles reported lower levels of sexual desire, whereas those with higher anxious attachment reported slightly higher levels of sexual desire.
 The variation accounted for, however, was relatively small.

 What Does This Mean?

-Men and women's sexual desire has been linked to relationship quality, past sexual trauma, social messages about sex, physical health, personal morals and values—just to name a few.
-The findings from this study suggest it is worth being curious about to the degree to which our attachment style could also play a role in our interest in sex.
+Men and women's sexual desire has been linked to relationship quality, past sexual trauma, social messages about sex, physical health, personal morals, and values — just to name a few.
+The findings from this study suggest it is worth being curious about the degree to which our attachment style could also play a role in our interest in sex.

 We certainly want to avoid pathologizing healthy variation in sexual interest.
 But if we are finding ourselves avoiding or showing a strong disinterest in sexual activity, it might be useful to examine our early attachment experiences and whether we feel emotionally distant from our current romantic partner.
-Similarly, if we (or our partner) is expressing higher levels of sexual interest (in a way that feels concerning or problematic for you or your relationship) it may be worth questioning whether we doubt our worthiness of love and believe our partner wants to be with us or if we are using sex is a way to seek out reassurance of our partner's feelings.
+Similarly, if we (or our partner) is expressing higher levels of sexual interest (in a way that feels concerning or problematic for you or your relationship), it may be worth questioning whether we doubt our worthiness of love and believe our partner wants to be with us, or if we are using sex as a way to seek out reassurance about our partner's feelings.

 Kristen P. Mark, Laura M. Vowels & Sarah H. Murray (2018) The Impact of Attachment Style on Sexual Satisfaction and Sexual Desire in a Sexually Diverse Sample, Journal of Sex & Marital Therapy, 44:5, 450-458, DOI: 10.1080/0092623X.2017.1405310